Mellon Curricular Grant FAQ

 What type of measurable goals are we looking for?

-The local and specific gaps, barriers, and assets you identify in your zone of influence, as well as the data you gather at the start of your project, will determine the goals, outcomes, and measures of assessment for your project.
+The local and specific gaps, barriers, and assets you identify through your foundational dialogues, as well as the data you gather from IR and the DOF, will determine the goals, outcomes, and measures of assessment for your project.
 Generally, in your proposal, we hope to see your measurable goals reflecting several of those outlined the Mellon Grant RFP.

 How might this project work in conjunction with departmental or program reviews?

 We anticipate your Mellon Grant project will dovetail with your departmental or program review, though this is not a requirement to receive funding.
-If you would like to talk about how your review goals might work to support a Mellon Grant project (or vice versa), please reach out to the Mellon Curricular Grant Committee.
+If you would like to talk about how your review goals might work to support a Mellon Grant project (or vice versa), please reach out to the Dean of the Faculty.

 How will applicants be provided spaces for community-building and resource sharing?

-What were those common resistances that Dr. Guy-Sheftall listed at the workshop?
+What were those common resistances that Dr. Guy-Sheftall listed at her February 2020 workshops?

 Dr. Guy-Sheftall kindly sent us a pdf of those.